Protect Beehives From Bears

 Before you dig holes, check for underground utilities to avoid damage that could disrupt your service or, worse, cause serious injury.
 Call811.com is an excellent place to start.

-You can use pressure-treated 4x4 posts from a home center.
+You can use pressure-treated 4×4 posts from a home center.
 We opted for less expensive wood posts from Tractor Supply that better matched our garden fence’s look.

 Fiberglass or plastic posts are generally for more temporary locations.
-Our original Gallagher Smart Fence, a temporary solution, used plastic step-in posts.
+Our original Gallagher Smart Fence, a temporary solution, used plastic posts that you could press into place with your foot (step-in posts).

 You can also combine different types of posts.
 For example, wood posts buried several feet in the ground can provide sturdy corner posts while metal T-posts span the gap between corners.